 Fell read his poem on 2 October 2011 during the blessing of the Rabbit Island – Mapua Ferry, which is part of the Great Taste Cycle Trail.

 Written by: Chrissie Ward

 From Nelson take State Highway 6 through Richmond until you reach the roundabout to turn right on to State Highway 60, The Coastal Highway.
 After 15 minutes turn right on to the Ruby Coast Scenic Route (Mapua Drive).
-Turn right again by the Mapua Country Store on to Aranui Road and follow this to the end to reach Mapua Wharf.
+Turn right again on to Aranui Road and follow this to the end to reach Mapua Wharf.